Boris Johnson's family tree and his royal connection to David Cameron

 Americans born and bred, Helen's father Henry was a pharmacist and her mother Clara, a housekeeper.
 From these humble beginnings, Helen would go on to become famous in the field of translation and is best known for interpreting the work of Thomas Mann, the German novelist.

 Our records show an Oxford link that stretches for generations through Boris Johnson's ancestry.
 He spent some of his childhood there and attended Oxford University too.
 The records also reveal a long line of individuals in Boris Johnson's family who made it to the very top of their chosen professions.
-With royalty, distinguished artists, paleographers, translators and barristers for ancestors, perhaps it should come as no surprise that Boris Johnson has risen to the summit of British politics, first as London Mayor, then Foreign Secretary and now as UK Prime Minister.
+With royalty, distinguished artists, paleographers, translators and barristers for ancestors, perhaps it should come as no surprise that Boris Johnson has risen to the summit of British politics, first as London Mayor, then Foreign Secretary and ultimately as UK Prime Minister.